 Example: Filtering with AND condition for team member A and Release R1, displays cards only with team member A and release R1.
-However, filtering with OR condition displays cards with team member A or release R1 or both.
+However, filtering with OR condition displays cards with team member A or releases R1 or both.

-Note: Whatever attribute value you select in the Filter page will exist only in the current sessions until you log out from the application.
-For Example, if you apply filter and navigate to another board and then come back to the same board, then the filter persists, but if you log out from the application, then the filter gets cleared.
+Note: Whatever attribute value you select on the Filter page will exist only in the current sessions until you log out from the application.
+For Example, if you apply a filter and navigate to another board and then come back to the same board, then the filter persists, but if you log out from the application, then the filter gets cleared.

-Once you have applied the filter, the filter criteria is visible at the top of the first lane on the Board.
+Once you have applied the filter, the filter criteria are visible at the top of the first lane on the Board.
 For your ease, if you want to delete any of the filter criteria you can just click the close button present beside each filter criteria.
 If you want to clear the entire filter criteria, you can click CLEAR ALL.